Rathalin/WpfBootstrapDemo/README.md

 # WPF Bootstrap Demo
-A Demo to demonstrate the usage of the Bootstrap imitation stylesheet.
+A demo to demonstrate the usage of the Bootstrap imitation stylesheet.

 ## Setup